MLDemon: Deployment Monitoring for Machine Learning Systems: Theoretical Analysis

-The above result confirms that \textsc{MLDemon} is minimax rate optimal up to logarithmic factors.
-In contrast to the robustness of \textsc{MLDemon}, RR can fail catastrophically regardless of the choice of detector.
-For hard problem instances, the anomaly signal is always errant and the threshold margin is always small, in which case it is understandable why \textsc{MLDemon} cannot outperform PQ.
+\textsc{MLDemon} is minimax rate optimal up to logarithmic factors.
+This analysis treats \textsc{MLDemon}'s $q$ as a non-asymptotic hyperparameter, but Thm. \ref{thm:worst_case_regret_main} does \emph{not} assume the linear detection condition.
+In contrast to the robustness of \textsc{MLDemon}, RR can fail catastrophically with any detector.
+For hard problem instances, the anomaly signal is errant and the threshold margin is small, so \textsc{MLDemon} cannot outperform PQ from a minimax perspective.